 The battle of Monte Cassino is known as one of the decisive battles of WWII and for Poles, as the sacrifice of so many to break the German defence with renewed hope for Poland to regain her freedom.
 At this time of year, the media focus is on Monte Cassino, yet the story of what happened next is rarely told.
-After a few weeks’ recuperation, the II Polish Corps was ordered to take Ancona on the east coast then continue on to Bologna, a campaign bought with more Polish lives than were lost on the slopes of Monte Cassino.
+After a few weeks’ recuperation, the 2nd Polish Corps was ordered to take Ancona on the east coast then continue on to Bologna, a campaign fought with more Polish lives lost than on the slopes of Monte Cassino.

 It was a significant achievement to force the German retreat from Italy.
 When Allied troops finally landed in Sicily in 1943, Italy signed an armistice with the Allies.
 However, German forces seized the initiative, quickly disarming Itałian troops and then occupying Italy, reaching the far south.
 Italy’s mountainous backbone with ridges to the east and west makes it an incredibly difficult terrain for armies.
 Soldiers had to cross ridge after ridge, from which defenders could easily pick off their enemy in the rivers below, making for an extremely arduous campaign.
 The Germans with Field Marshal Kesselring in charge, blew defensive positions out of the rock, turned stone built villages into strongholds, mined whole tracts of land and destroyed bridges and cratered roads.
 The German Gustav line was impassable.